Polyaspartic vs. Epoxy Floor Coating: Why We Stopped Using Epoxy

 This is the technology on which we've built our company.
 Polyaspartic is an advanced material, a type of polyurea, that was perfected for heavy-duty industrial use.
 We’ve adapted this fantastic technology for your home.

-A polyaspartic coating system addresses every issue that epoxy has.
+A polyaspartic coating system addresses every issue with epoxy.

 It's Installed in 1 Day